Top things to do in the Lehigh Valley

 Allentown Art Museum

-The Allentown Art Museum, located at 31 N 5th St, in Allentown, PA, is one of my top picks for family vacations to Pennsylvania.
+The Allentown Art Museum, located at 31 N 5th St, in Allentown, PA, is one of my top picks for things to do in the Lehigh Valley.
 There is limited off-street parking behind the building and ample paid street parking nearby.

 The Allentown Art Museum created a Children’s Treasure Hunt to help kids think about works on display like an artist would.
 When they complete the treasure hunt, they can return it to the museum gift shop to receive a prize.
 The treasure hunts at the admission desk on the main floor.